Taiwooladapo/Crime-Analysis-and-Visualization-in-the-city-of-New-York/README.md

-# Database-and-Analytics-Programming-Project
+# Crimes Analysis and Visualization
-This is a Data Analytics project to analyze and visualize crime rates in the city of New York in the United States of America.
+This is a project I did in my postgraduate degree to analyze and visualize crime rates in the city of New York in the United States of America.
 # WORKFLOW
-1. Fetch crime data set from JSON file source.
+1. Retrieve the crime dataset from JSON file source.
-2. View the dataset using Python rogrammming language.
+2. Explore the dataset using the Python programming language.
-3. Save the data to the MongoDB database.
+3. Store the data in a MongoDB database.
-4. Implement an ETL pipeline using Luigi.
+4. Build an ETL pipeline using Luigi.
-5. Results of the pipeline are saved into a PostgreSQL database.
+5. Save the pipeline results into a PostgreSQL database.
-6. Using Jupyter Notebook and writing queries from PostgreSQL for further visualizations.
+6. Utilize Jupyter Notebook to write queries in PostgreSQL for further visualizations.
-7. Provided suggestions on how to reduce the crime rate based on the insights gotten from the data.
+7. Provide recommendations on reducing the crime rate based on insights derived from the data.
 # TOOLS USED
 1. Python
 2. Luigi